justinethier/cyclone/docs/Garbage-Collector.md

 A write barrier is used to ensure any modified objects are properly marked for the current collection cycle.
 There are two cases:

 - Gray the object's new and old values if the mutator is in a synchronous status.
-Graying of the new value is a special case since it may still be on the stack.
-Instead of marking it directly, the object is tagged to be grayed when it is relocated to the heap.
 - Gray the object's old value if the collector is in the tracing stage.

+Because updates can occur at any time a modified object may still live on the stack.
+In this case the object is tagged to be grayed when it is relocated to the heap.

 ### Cooperate